Villa Celiera

 Villa Celiera is a comune and town in the province of Pescara in the Abruzzo region of Italy.
 It is located in the Gran Sasso e Monti della Laga National Park.
 The economy is based on agriculture (potatoes, cereals) and animal husbandry.
 The town mayor is Domenico Vespa.

-The town is famous for having created arrosticini, a lamb kabob that has become a favorite throughout Italy.
+The town is famous for having created arrosticini, a lamb kebab that has become a favorite throughout Italy, and has several local Michelin guide listed restaurants.

 The town borders the Abruzzo National Park.

 A few expatriates return from other countries in the summer - mainly South Africans.
 The main ethnic groups are Italian with minor Romanian immigrants that have come within the 2000-2013 era.
 The natives speak a local dialect called Cellarotto.

-Winter attractions include skiing and sledding.
-Summer attractions include hiking, mushroom finding and hunting.
+Winter attractions include skiing, snow shoeing and sledding.
+Summer attractions include hiking, climbing, horse riding, mountain biking, mushroom finding and hunting.